AXIA-Enterprises/retroterminal/README.md

 License

 This project is open-source.
-Feel free to modify and distribute, but please retain the original credits and acknowledge Axia Enterprises.
+Feel free to modify and distribute, but please retain the original credits and acknowledge AXIA Enterprises.

 Contact

-For issues or suggestions, please open an issue on the repository or contact Axia Enterprises.
+For issues or suggestions, please open an issue on the repository or contact AXIA Enterprises.